oracle-livelabs/sprints/analytics/sprint-faw-migrate-content-bundles/migrate-objects-bundles.md

   ![Bundles](images/bundles.png)

 3. If you already have content bundles ready to migrate, click the **Actions** menu for that bundle and select **Export**.
 This will download an .aab file to your local desktop.
-    >**Note:** If you do not have content bundles, refer to the related Sprint "How do I create content Bundles in Fusion Analytics Warehouse (FAW)?".
+    >**Note:** If you do not have content bundles, refer to the related Sprint "How do I create content bundles in Fusion Analytics Warehouse (FAW)?".

   ![Export](images/export.png)